 The pan-domain-node library provides an implementation of verification only for node apps.

-The pan-domain-auth-example provides an example Play 2.9 app with authentication.
-Additionally the nginx directory provides an example of how to set up an nginx configuration to allow you to run multiple authenticated apps locally as if they were all on the same domain which is useful during development.
+of how to set up an nginx configuration to allow you to run multiple authenticated apps locally as if they were all on the same domain which

 The panda-hmac libraries build on pan-domain-auth-play to also verify machine clients, who cannot perform OAuth authentication, by using HMAC-SHA-256.